Swagguy47/Unity-Debugging-Framework/README.md

 "**Subpage**" = (only used if ElementType = SubPage) which page to open upon interaction.

-"**Element Type**" = Describes what type the element will be represented as, between plain button, float input/slider, & subpage button (opens another menu)
+"**Element Type**" = Describes what type the element will be represented as, between plain button, float input, & subpage button (opens another menu)